 WaterAid works collaboratively with others to achieve its aims in a variety of arrangements.
 These range from formal partnerships with individual organisations to broader collaborations and informal alliances.
 Some involve funding agreements, while others do not involve a transfer of funds between organisations.
-In particular, WaterAid will always have a collaborative relationship with government departments and agencies at national, district and local level, as they play a leading role in the water, sanitation and hygiene (WASH) sector, and have ultimate responsibility for ensuring everyone has access to sustainable services.
+WaterAid will always have a collaborative relationship with government departments and agencies at national, district and local level, as they play a leading role in the water, sanitation and hygiene (WASH) sector, and have ultimate responsibility for ensuring everyone has access to sustainable services.

-WaterAid's Global Strategy 2015-2020 calls for a shift in our partnership practice, moving the focus of partnerships beyond short-term project deliverables.
+WaterAid's Global Strategy calls for a shift in our partnership practice, moving the focus of partnerships beyond short-term project deliverables.
 We aim to strengthen the institutions, systems and capacities that are needed to deliver sustainable WASH services in the long term.
-To achieve this we have to move towards more enabling and empowering relationships that help our partners to develop their capacity to play a long-term role in delivering sustainable services.
+To achieve this, we have moved towards an enabling and empowering relationship that supports our partners to strengthen their capacity to deliver sustainable WASH

 WaterAid's finance staff play a critical role in partnerships and are held accountable for managing financial risks.
-This shift in partnership approach presents finance staff with a challenge - to manage risk without being overly controlling.
-This document provides detailed guidance on how you can do it in a way that is relevant to the different levels of risk associated with different partners and partnerships.
+This document provides detailed guidance on the risk-based financial management working with different partners and partnerships.